BasicWolf/zblog/src/content/articles/2022_12_31_hexarch_di_python_part_3/2022_12_31_hexarch_di_python_part_3.rst

-The ``VotingUserRepository`` has to map the ``VotingUser`` domain model to data model(s) when saving to - and vice verse, when reading from the database.
+The ``VotingUserRepository`` has to map the ``VotingUser`` domain model to data model(s) when saving to - and vice versa, when reading from the database.
 The ``VotingUser`` model holds three pieces of information, which eventually influence the database design `[source] <https://github.com/BasicWolf/hexagonal-architecture-django/blob/blog3/src/myapp/application/domain/model/voting_user.py#L20>`__: